Traditional vs Candid vs Photojournalism - wedding photography style

-Sometimes candid photography typically requires use of available light since flash alert subjects to camera and may startle them, causing them to react or become self-conscious and stage their photo appearance rather than behaving naturally.
+Sometimes candid photography typically requires the use of available light since flash alerts subjects to the camera and may startle them, causing them to react or become self-conscious and stage their photo appearance rather than behaving naturally.

-To avoid using flash, Candid photographers in early years used high speed films.
+To avoid using flash, Candid photographers in the early years used high-speed films.
 They were forced to use black and white films, rather than color films because of its greater film speed.
-Black and white gave atleast three stop advantage.
-On the flipside, these images used to be bit grainy.
+Black and white gave at least three stop advantage.
+On the flip side, these images used to be a bit grainy.

-Ever since digital camera has evolved, we have an advantage of clicking at high ISO without getting grains in the picture.
-Better the technique and equipment, better are the images.
-Today you will find candid photographers using high end DSLRs (yes, expensive ones), along with high-end, fast pro lenses.
+Ever since the digital camera has evolved, we have had the advantage of clicking at high ISO without getting grains in the picture.
+The better the technique and equipment, the better the images.
+Today you will find candid photographers using high-end DSLRs (yes, expensive ones), along with high-end, fast pro lenses.

-High end camera does not capture great moments or excellent composition, but just ensure better quality, less grainy images with excellent colors.
+The high-end camera does not capture great moments or excellent composition but just ensures better quality, less grainy images with excellent colors.